 14. Beijing Sports Radio: Boxing

 Ogilvy & Mather, Hong Kong produced this print ad for Beijing Sports Radio, with the boxing ring manipulated into a speech bubble.

 15. Government of Bahia: Air Show

 Brazilian agency Leiaute created this series of print ads to promote the Government of Bahia’s air show at Barra’s Lighthouse in Salvador, with the sequential images designed to reproduce the sensation of a barrel roll on a stunt plane.

 16. Queen Bee Salon & Spa: Guide to Private Hairstyles

 Ad agency Hanlon Worldwide Industries produced this cheeky print design for the Queen Bee Salon and Spa in Santa Monica, California.
+If you are thinking of starting your own business you might want to start by opening a California LLC.
 The ad provides inspiration for the spa’s clients when selecting a ‘hairstyle.’

 17. Save the Children: Kitchen Circle